er-vprashant/smart-book/README.md

-# smart-book
+# UnityAR
-It is an Augmented reality based app for education
+AR app made with unity and Vuforia